Best interests decisions: A COVID-19 quick guide

 Discharge from hospital

 The point at which a person is medically fit for discharge from hospital, and ongoing plans need to be made for their health and social care, is often a pressurised context in which to make best interests decisions.
 That is certainly the case during the pandemic, where the need for hospital beds has been acute.

 The principles and processes of the MCA apply here as they always have, however, and so any best interests decision must focus on the needs of the individual, rather than on any organisational priorities.
 Where a person is discharged from hospital, if they lack the capacity to make decisions about their ongoing care, it will be a matter for the decision maker in consultation with the person, professionals, family and others to decide what care and residence arrangements are in their best interests.
 They should also factor in COVID-19 as well as other relevant circumstances.
 Additionally, it is important that decision makers give due regard to the nature of discharge, considering people’s long-term welfare and independence.

 As with all best interests decisions, they will need to choose from the viable options available.
 In some cases, these options may be restricted because of the impacts of the pandemic.

-As we move between tighter restrictions and a tiered approach, the range of usual activities a person can do will continue to fluctuate.
-Any activities that are permitted under the current restrictions are unlikely to be entirely free from risk of a COVID-19 infection, but few, if any, activities are free from risk.
+As legal restrictions are removed, the range of usual activities a person can do will increase.
+Activities are unlikely to be entirely free from risk of a COVID-19 infection, but few, if any, activities are free from risk.
 Even staying at home and focusing on avoiding infection carries risks, sometimes significant ones, to a person’s mental and physical health.
 The ethos of the MCA is generally to enhance, not restrict, people’s lives, and we need to guard against the pandemic becoming a reason to be unduly protective of people where that is not warranted by the risks.